LOADING

 – Get rid of all that question-answer thing altogether and let’s do a pilot project instead.
 You can pay me a contractor fee for the work, and I make sure it’s the type of work that’s easily definable, has clear deliverables, and lasts a few weeks.

-In fact, this is how I got my current role.
 The project I did went very well, and CEO made me a full-time offer.

 My best interviews are always those where the interviewer and I have a friendly discussion rather than them asking me a list of questions.
 It allows me to be myself and give them all the answers they need at the same time.